ipsavani/Abusive-Swearing-detection-and-clustering-demographics/README.md

 #### 1. Abusive Swearing Detection
 Details:
 The dataset is a set of annotated tweets based on whether the tweet contains abusive swearing or not.
-input files; swad train.csv & swad test.csv.
+input files:                     swad train.csv & swad test.csv.
-custom files for pre-processing; punctuations.txt & stopwords.txt.
+custom files for pre-processing: punctuations.txt & stopwords.txt.

 Part 1.
 1. Lowercasing: Convert all the tweets into lowercase